Arctic fox: Reproduction

 Arctic foxes tend to select dens that are easily accessible with many entrances, and that are clear from snow and ice making it easier to burrow in.
 The Arctic fox builds and chooses dens that face southward towards the sun, which makes the den warmer.
 Arctic foxes prefer large, maze-like dens for predator evasion and a quick escape especially when red foxes are in the area.
 Natal dens are typically found in rugged terrain, which may provide more protection for the pups.
 But, the parents will also relocate litters to nearby dens to avoid predators.
 When red foxes are not in the region, Arctic foxes will use dens that the red fox previously occupied.
 Shelter quality is more important to the Arctic fox than the proximity of spring prey to a den.

-The main prey of the Arctic fox in the tundra are lemmings, which is why the white fox is often called the "lemming fox".
-The white fox's reproduction rates reflect the lemming population density, which cyclically fluctuates every 3–5 years.
-When lemmings are abundant, the white fox can give birth to 18 pups, but they often do not reproduce when food is scarce.
-The "coastal fox" or blue fox lives in an environment where food availability is relatively consistent, and they will have up to 5 pups every year.

 Breeding usually takes place in April and May, and the gestation period is about 52 days.
+In the late spring or early summer, the fox gives birth to its young, called pups.
+Litters may contain from 3 to as many as 25 pups (the largest litter size in the order Carnivora).
+Litter size varies considerably by region; generally, white morph foxes, who tend to live inland, mainly prey on lemmings.
+Because of this, white foxes' reproduction rates reflect the lemming population density, which cyclically fluctuates every 3–5 years.
+When lemmings are abundant, the white fox can give birth to 6–18 pups, but they often do not reproduce when food is scarce.
+The blue morph, on the other hand, tends to live on the coast, where food availability is relatively consistent: they will have around 5–6 pups each year.

-Litters may contain as many as 25 (the largest litter size in the order Carnivora).
-The young emerge from the den when 3 to 4 weeks old and are weaned by 9 weeks of age.
+The pups weigh only 60–90 g when they're born.
+They are blind and deaf until 14–16 days old.
+The pups emerge from the den at 3 to 4 weeks old, and are weaned by 7 weeks.
+Their fur remains dark until 8 weeks of age.